sharp0111/Intro-to-C-Solution/pointers/README.md

 ```
 We can index into arrays by performing arithmetic on the index.
 With pointers in C, we can do the exact same thing!

-Let's say we have a pointer to a string like so
+Let's say we have a pointer to a string like so:
 ```c
     char *str = "Some string";
 ```